Introduction to the DataForge Framework Object Model

 Despite their importance, Filters are relatively simple, and thus can be handled as a property on the Channel class rather than their own dedicated Class/Object.

-Output: The (mostly) Row-pure parent Class
+Output: The (mostly) Row-pure parent Object/Class

 An Output acts similarly to a Source as a container for all of the Row-pure functions as well as the semantic layer provided by the mapping aliasing.
 Combining Output Columns, Channels, Filters, and Mappings, Outputs define the target table DataForge produces.